 What Are the Side Effects of Kratom?

-Kratom comes with its fair share of side effects, too, the most common being nausea, headaches, dizziness, and fatigue.
+Kratom has its fair share of side effects, the most common being nausea, headaches, dizziness, and fatigue.
 Most of these effects can be avoided by going low and slow with the dose.
 These side effects are much more common if too much kratom is consumed.

 The side effects of kratom may include: